Goldstein, et al. v. Houlihan/Lawrence Inc.

 This release may affect your rights and may carry obligations in the future.
 To view the terms of the release, review the Settlement Agreement.

-• No. Unless you exclude yourself, you give up any right to sue Houlihan Lawrence and those affiliated with Houlihan Lawrence for the claims that the Settlement resolves.
+• No. Unless you excluded yourself, you gave up any right to sue Houlihan Lawrence and those affiliated with Houlihan Lawrence for the claims that the Settlement resolves.
 If you have a pending lawsuit against Houlihan Lawrence or certain affiliated entities, speak to your lawyer in that case immediately.
-You may have to exclude yourself from this Class to continue your own lawsuit.
-Remember, the exclusion deadline is June 10, 2025.
+You may have had to exclude yourself from this Class to continue your own lawsuit.
+The deadline to request exclusion passed on June 10, 2025.

 • Yes.
 The Court decided that the law firms Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. and Boies Schiller Flexner LLP are qualified to represent you and all other Settlement Class Members.
 These lawyers are called “Class Counsel.”
 You will not be charged for these lawyers.
 They are experienced in handling similar cases against other entities.
 More information about the law firms, their practices, and their lawyers’ experience is available at: www.mintz.com and www.bsfllp.com.